a2 Pilot Awards

 Applicants are encouraged but not required to use AITC resources to augment their pilot projects, which may require an on-site collaborator and budget allocation to pay-for-use AITC resources.
 Applicants are strongly encouraged to reach out directly to the relevant AITC to discuss pay-for-use resources that may need to be factored into the application’s budget.
 However, projects that do not include an on-site collaborator or direct use of AITC resources are still eligible to receive a pilot award.

 PIs of funded pilot projects are expected to engage with their AITC in ongoing mentoring and oversight activities and are encouraged to play an active role in the AITC community, such as by attending meetings, presenting on their projects, and amplifying future a2 Pilot Awards competitions.
-Required activities for projects awarded funds in the fourth annual a2 Pilot Awards include attending the fourth annual a2 National Symposium, to be held in spring 2026 in Washington, D.C.
+Required activities for projects awarded funds in the fifth annual a2 Pilot Awards include attending the fourth annual a2 National Symposium, to be held March 19-20, 2026, in Washington, D.C.

 What are the terms and conditions of the grant?